Dec 10, 2021

 A donor may contribute an in-kind donation in the form of goods, which can include:

 Essentially, a goods donation involves a tangible item that the donor gives to the organization free of charge.
-You can use these items in your day to day operations or at an event.
+You can use these items in your day-to-day operations or at an event.

 Expertise donations